 Arrested Development is the cult US comedy that first aired in 2003.
 It follows Michael Bluth, the only relatively normal member of the Bluth family, as he tries to steer his formerly wealthy and habitually dysfunctional family through a period of financial uncertainty as the SEC investigates their company.

-The series was created by Ron Howard, who also provides the voice over narration, and originally three seasons were broadcast before Fox cancelled it in 2006.
+The series was created by Ron Howard, who also provides the voice-over narration, and originally three seasons were broadcast before Fox cancelled it in 2006.
 A few years passed before rumours about a reboot started and in 2011 Netflix picked it up and licensed a fourth season that streamed in 2013.

-While the cast at the time were probably less well known than they are now, it says a lot that every one of them returned for the new season including Jason Bateman, Michael Cera, Portia de Rossi, Tony Hale, Will Arnett, Jeffrey Tambor, Liza Minnelli and Ron Howard as the narrator.
+While the cast at the time was probably less well known than they are now, it says a lot that every one of them returned for the new season including Jason Bateman, Michael Cera, Portia de Rossi, Tony Hale, Will Arnett, Jeffrey Tambor, Liza Minnelli and Ron Howard as the narrator.

 The Bluth family is laugh-out-loud funny and one episode in you'll be hooked which is great because there are 106 episodes to sink your teeth into.